tprelog/iocage-esphome/README.md

 #### Installation

-**ESPHome is available from the Communtity Plugins page on FreeNAS 11.3**
+**ESPHome is available from the Community Plugins page on FreeNAS 11.3**
 - *Coming Soon* -- FreeNAS 11.3 Community Plugin

 ![img][FreeNAS_plugins]